levkk/rwf/examples/orm/README.md

 ### Show the queries

-If you want to see what queries Rum is building underneath, you can enable query logging in the [configuration](https://github.com/levkk/rum/blob/main/README.md#configuration) or call `to_sql` on the scope to output the query string, for example:
+If you want to see what queries Rwf is building underneath, you can enable query logging in the [configuration](https://github.com/levkk/rwf/blob/main/README.md#configuration) or call `to_sql` on the scope to output the query string, for example:

 ```rust
 let query = User::all().to_sql();